Certificate in Human Factors in Data Science

 Choose One Foundation Course:

-- COMP-135 Introduction To Machine Learning And Data Mining
+- CS-135 Introduction To Machine Learning And Data Mining

 An overview of methods whereby computers can learn from data or experience and make decisions accordingly.
 Topics include supervised learning, unsupervised learning, reinforcement learning, and knowledge extraction from large databases with applications to science, engineering, and medicine.